ymerkli/robust-abstain/README.md

 # robust-abstain

-This it the official codebase for the paper `Just Avoid Robust Inaccuracy: Boosting Robustness Without Sacrificing Accuracy`.
+This is the official codebase for the paper `Just Avoid Robust Inaccuracy: Boosting Robustness Without Sacrificing Accuracy`.

 **Table of Contents**<br>
 1. [Project Structure](#project-structure) <br>